Four-manifolds, geometries and knots: The action of on

 An outer automorphism class induces a well defined action on $H^4(S;\mathbb{Z})$ for each Sylow subgroup $S$ of $F$, since all $p$-Sylow subgroups are conjugate in $F$ and the inclusion of such a subgroup induces an isomorphism from the $p$-torsion of $H^4(F;\mathbb{Z})\cong Z/|F|Z$ to $H^4(S;\mathbb{Z})\cong Z/|S|Z$, by Shapiro's Lemma.
 Therefore an outer automorphism class of $F$ induces multiplication by $r$ on $H^4 (F;\mathbb{Z})$ if and only if it does so for each Sylow subgroup of $F$, by the Chinese Remainder Theorem.

 The map sending a self homotopy equivalence $h$ of a Swan complex $X_F$ for $F$ to the induced outer automorphism class determines a homomorphism from the group of (unbased) homotopy classes of self homotopy equivalences $E(X_F)$ to $Out(F)$.
-The image of this homomorphism is $J(F)$, and it is a monomorphism if $|F|>2$, by Corollary 1.3 of [Pl82].
-(Note that [Pl82] works with {\it based} homotopies.)
+The image of this homomorphism is $J(F)$, and it is a monomorphism if $|F|>2$ \cite[Corollary 1.3]{[Pl82]}.
+(Note that \cite{[Pl82]} works with {\it based} homotopies.)
 If $F=1$ or $Z/2Z$ the orientation reversing involution of $X_F$ ($\simeq S^3$ or $RP^3$, respectively) induces the identity on $F$.

-\begin{lemma} Let $M$ be a closed $4$-manifold with universal cover $S^3\times R$, and let $F$ be the maximal finite normal subgroup of $\pi=\pi_1(M)$.
+\begin{lemma} Let $M$ be a closed $4$-manifold with universal cover $S^3\times\mathbb{R}$, and let $F$ be the maximal finite normal subgroup of $\pi=\pi_1(M)$.
 The quotient $\pi/F$ acts on $\pi_3 (M)$ and $H^4 (F;\mathbb{Z})$ through multiplication by $\pm 1$.
 It acts trivially if the order of $F$ is divisible by $4$ or by any prime congruent to $3$ {\it mod} $(4)$. \end{lemma}

 \begin{proof} The group $\pi/F$ must act through $\pm 1$ on the infinite cyclic groups $\pi_3 (M)$ and $H_3 (M_F;\mathbb{Z})$.
 By the universal coefficient theorem $H^4 (F;\mathbb{Z})$ is isomorphic to $H_3 (F;\mathbb{Z})$, which is the cokernel of the Hurewicz homomorphism from $\pi_3 (M)$ to $H_3 (M_F;\mathbb{Z})$.
 This implies the first assertion.